zd6/dunker/README.md

 # jumpshooter
 ECE470 robot simulation
 The simulator this repository code can work on is Cappelia Robotics' simulator CoppeliaSim V4.0.0 rev4, education distribution.
+The simulator is compatable with Robot Operating System code. asdfihugasfuosadhc sanoiduchxznociuvh sadvfadsfsadfdf